Order your autographed copy now -- see Home page for prices and details on buying.

-will be published in early spring 2017.
-Its poems give new takes on stories from ancient myth, folk and fairy tales, even 20th-century news.
-Heroes and villains, bit-part players and protagonists, female and male, human and animal, bystanders, witnesses, and perpetrators each offer their perspective on what's going on in stories you'll recognize.
+These poems offer heroes and villains, bit-part players and protagonists, female and male, human and animal, bystanders, witnesses, and perpetrators each giving their own perspective on what's goes on in stories you'll recognize.

 Also, if you click on the blue Airs & Voices title above, you'll see information about spoken word performance possibilities.